- Why Cryoport

 Today, with a qualified Board of Directors and a strong management team, Cryoport continues to refine its strategy, add competencies and intensify its focus on the Biopharma, Animal Health and Reproductive Medicine markets with special attention on the Regenerative Medicine industry.
 It is advancing its strategy as it builds out its Global Supply Chain Network, which will include BioServices along with its industry leading temperature-controlled logistics solutions and invests in new service offerings at this pivotal time in the evolution of the life sciences industry.

-As of June 2020, Cryoport is the clear market-leader in temperature-controlled logistics for the life sciences industry, supporting more than 465 clinical trials in the Regenerative Medicine space and the first two CAR T-cell products brought to market, Kymriah® and Yescarta®.
+Cryoport is the clear market-leader in temperature-controlled supply chain solutions for the life sciences industry, supporting 517 active clinical trials in the Regenerative Medicine space and the first two CAR T-cell products brought to market, Kymriah® and Yescarta®.
 Cryoport has partnerships and collaborations with leading international couriers, FedEx, UPS, and DHL, as well as with industry-giants, Lonza, McKesson Specialty Health and World Courier as it continues to further build out its Compliance Unified Ecosystem™ (CUE) to better serve the life sciences industry, especially regenerative therapy.

 In May 2019, Cryoport completed its first acquisition, Cryogene, a biostorage company based in Houston, Texas.